 - Easy games like Simon Says, Hide and Seek, or pass with a ball are all great for developing comprehension and physical literacy at the same time

-At this age, a blend of free-play and structured activities are crucial for outdoor learning.
-Since they will spend longer days in structured classroom settings, it is important to create space for imaginative play too.
-Perhaps they could:
+At this age, a blend of free play and structured activities is crucial for outdoor learning.
+Since they will spend long days in structured classroom settings, it is important to create space for imaginative play too.